Time Inc.

-Time Inc. (also referred to as Time & Life, Inc. later on, after their two onetime flagship magazine publications) was an American worldwide mass media corporation founded on November 28, 1922, by Henry Luce and Briton Hadden and based in New York City.
-It owned and published over 100 magazine brands, including its namesake Time, Sports Illustrated, Travel + Leisure, Food & Wine, Fortune, People, InStyle, Life, Golf Magazine, Southern Living, Essence, Real Simple, and Entertainment Weekly.
-It also had subsidiaries which it co-operated with the UK magazine house Time Inc. UK (which was later sold and since has been rebranded to TI Media), whose major titles include What's on TV, NME, Country Life, and Wallpaper.
-Time Inc. also co-operated over 60 websites and digital-only titles including MyRecipes, Extra Crispy, TheSnug, HelloGiggles, and MIMI.
+Time Inc. (also referred to as Time & Life, Inc. after its two former flagship magazines) was an American worldwide mass media corporation founded on November 28, 1922, by Henry Luce and Briton Hadden.
+Based in New York City, the company owned and published over 100 magazine brands, including its namesake Time, Sports Illustrated, Travel + Leisure, Food & Wine, Fortune, People, InStyle, Life, Golf Magazine, Southern Living, Essence, Real Simple, and Entertainment Weekly.
+It also operated subsidiaries alongside Time Inc. UK (later sold and rebranded as TI Media), whose major titles included What's on TV, NME, Country Life, and Wallpaper.
+Additionally, Time Inc. managed over 60 websites and digital-only titles, such as MyRecipes, Extra Crispy, TheSnug, HelloGiggles, and MIMI.

 In 1990, Time Inc. merged with Warner Communications to form the media conglomerate Time Warner (now Warner Bros.
-Discovery) with Time Inc. continuing as a subsidiary.
-In 2014, in order to focus on their three entertainment divisions: Warner Bros., Turner and HBO, Time Warner spun-off Time Inc. as a public company trading on the New York Stock Exchange.
-In 2018, media company Meredith Corporation acquired Time Inc. for $2.8 billion.
-Meredith was then acquired by IAC and merged with Dotdash to form Dotdash Meredith three years later, thus resulting in IAC gaining most of the former Time Inc. assets.
+Discovery), with Time Inc. continuing as a subsidiary.
+In 2014, to focus on its three entertainment divisions, Warner Bros., Turner, and HBO, Time Warner spun off Time Inc. as a public company trading on the New York Stock Exchange.
+In 2018, the Meredith Corporation acquired Time Inc. for $2.8 billion.
+Three years later, Meredith was acquired by IAC and merged with Dotdash to form Dotdash Meredith (now People Inc.), resulting in IAC gaining most of the former Time Inc. assets, notably excluding Time magazine, which Meredith sold to Marc Benioff and his wife Lynne in 2018.

 History

 Beginnings

-Nightly discussions of the concept of a news magazine led its founders Henry Luce and Briton Hadden, both age 23, to quit their jobs in 1922.
-Later that same year, they formed Time Inc. Having raised $86,000 of a $100,000 goal, the first issue of Time was published on March 3, 1923, as the first weekly news magazine in the United States.
-Luce served as business manager while Hadden was editor-in-chief.
-Luce and Hadden annually alternated year-to-year the titles of president and secretary-treasurer.
-Upon Hadden's sudden death in 1929, Luce assumed Hadden's position.
+Nightly discussions about the concept of a news magazine led founders Henry Luce and Briton Hadden, both aged 23, to quit their jobs in 1922.
+Later that year, they formed Time Inc. Having raised $86,000 out of a $100,000 goal, they published the first issue of Time on March 3, 1923, marking the debut of the first weekly news magazine in the United States.
+Initially, Luce served as business manager while Hadden acted as the editor-in-chief, with the two alternating the titles of president and secretary-treasurer annually.
+Upon Hadden's sudden death in 1929, Luce assumed his partner's position.